taturazova/Dr-Lecter-Bot/README.md

 - It also advises to mental health issues reported by the user, and provides helpful reosurces.
 - The bot can identify an entity (a well known place, person), and respond to it.
 - A diverse conversation topic includes recipes & wine recommendations: The bot loves to cook, and can be asked about recipes.
 The bot can also make wine recommendations.
+- The bot can speak multiple languages
+- Upon recognizing a named entity, the bot looks up images related to that named entity on Flickr.com
+- The bot can send the user pictures of cats :)

 ## How to make it work
 - Run the index.js code in the terminal.
 This is the Server (bot) code.